kata-containers/community/elections/README.md

 ## Candidacy

 Anyone who has made contributions to the Kata Containers project is eligible to run.
-Candidates submit their candidacy by adding a textfile to the corresponding election folder under the community repo with their interest and platform, and announcing their candidacy on the [community developer mailing list](http://lists.katacontainers.io/cgi-bin/mailman/listinfo/kata-dev).
+Candidates submit their candidacy by adding a text file to the corresponding election folder under the community repo with their interest and platform, and announcing their candidacy on the [community developer mailing list](http://lists.katacontainers.io/cgi-bin/mailman/listinfo/kata-dev).